Gozala/workspace/pages/Service as a DAG.md

     List "list"
   } representation keyed

-  #  Data to be written under the given path
+  #  Data to be written under the target path
   type Put any

   type Delete unit representation emptymap